KanColleTool/KanColleTool/README.md

 * Optional spoilers for constructions

 If you think of anything I should include, please tell us; either open an [issue](http://github.com/KanColleTool/KanColleTool/issues/), mention [@uppfinnarn](http://twitter.com/uppfinnarn) on Twitter, or send an email to either [kctool@macaronicode.se](mailto:kctool@macaronicode.se) (uppfinnarn) or [kctool@sauyon.com](mailto:kctool@sauyon.com) (Sauyon).

-Downloads and FAQ can be found at <http://kancolletool.github.io/>.

----

 ## Credits